pavilioan/raytracer/README.md

 ![Raytracer Header Image](scenes/concentric_bubble.png)

-A C++ raytracer implementation based on Peter Shirley's "Ray Tracing in One Weekend".
+A C++ raytracer implementation based on Peter Shirley's "Ray Tracing in One Weekend."
 This project demonstrates the fundamentals of physically based rendering (PBR), including path tracing, material scattering, and stochastic sampling.

 ## Project Structure